 Summary: The project located at State College Boulevard railroad crossing grade separated the local street from railroad tracks in the City of Fullerton by taking vehicular traffic under the railroad crossing.
 The City of Fullerton managed the construction and OCTA provided construction oversight, public outreach, railroad coordination, and ROW support.
 State College Boulevard was opened to through traffic on November 1, 2017.
 Construction acceptance and maintenance responsibilities from the City of Fullerton was obtained on March 7, 2018, and the one-year warranty began.
-Close-out activities and warranty work will be ongoing through mid-2019.
-Funding reimbursement and closeout were initiated and are ongoing.
+Activities this quarter include processing final invoices.
+Funding reimbursement and closeout are ongoing.